-In 2020, Vox launched a program to help keep our explainers and every facet of our journalism free because we believe that everyone needs and deserves access to the most important information of the day.
+The Vox contributions program helps keep our explainers and every facet of our journalism free because we believe that everyone needs and deserves access to the most important information of the day.
 Thank you to those of you who have asked for a way to financially support Vox’s journalism.
 Our mission — to provide clarity that empowers our audience through understanding — has never been more important, and we are so honored that you want to play a role in it.

 Of course, we couldn’t launch this initiative without first ... explaining it.
 So here’s everything you need to know about Vox’s contribution program.